Stuycs-K/finalproject-10-zhu-ashley-yau-connor/DEVLOG-Ashley.md

 ### 2025-6-2 - Makefile and XOR Adjustment
 - changed white image file to black image file
 - made makefile and adjustments for args

+### 2025-6-3 - Makefile edits and readme
+- adjusted read me file for current project instructions and flags
+- fixed typo in makefile